 Shown here are caps worn by the highest ranking officers in the Soviet military - Marshals of the Soviet Union.
-Of the millions of Soviet army, navy and airmen, only 39 individuals ever achieved this lofty rank.
+Of the tens of millions of Soviet military men and women only 39 individuals ever achieved this lofty rank.
 A thumbnail image accompanies each cap description.
 Clicking on that thumbnail will bring up a larger, higher resolution image.

 Marshal of the Soviet Union

 The pinnacle in Soviet visor cap ornamentation - if not in beauty, at least in quantity!
 This undated Model 1969 cap is typical of MSU parade caps of the late Cold War period.
 Despite that late manufacture, it displays many elements used on MSU caps since the Victory parades of 1945: wave green crown, red band and piping, and a MSU-unique pattern of band gold-wire embroidery.

 MSU parade caps were upgraded in 1955, when leather visors with MSU-unique embroidery were introduced and the simple woven gold cap cords were replaced by a leather chin strap also embroidered in gold wire as shown here.
 Like the other embroidery, the pattern on this strap was different than that found on generals' and lesser marshals' caps - based on stylized oak leaves vice laurel leaves.
 Also in M1955 an oval all-gilt generals' cockade replaced the round cockade in use prior to that date.

 Although the elements of the MSU parade cap remained basically unchanged from 1955 until 1991, in 1969 the crown size was increased to match that of other Soviet Army caps of the period.
 Crown height and circumference were again increased in the early 1990s to the extent shown here.